pgroonga/pgroonga.github.io/users/index.md

 PGroonga also scales efficiently and maintains high performance even with complex queries on huge data sets, making it an ideal choice for a feature-rich application like Kelteu.

+## IvorySQL {#ivorysql}

+[IvorySQL](https://www.ivorysql.org/) is an advanced open-source, Oracle-compatible PostgreSQL branch database.
+We chose to integrate PGroonga to provide our users with a high-performance, multilingual full-text search solution.
+As IvorySQL's user base is global, and many applications need to process East Asian languages, PGroonga's "out-of-the-box" functionality and excellent support for all languages made it the best choice for us.

+The integration of PGroonga with IvorySQL was very smooth.
+Its exceptional search speed and high scalability allow us to deliver an experience for our users that rivals proprietary search engines, without the need for additional complex architecture.
+Users simply need to create a PGroonga index within IvorySQL to enjoy fast full-text search through simple SQL queries, significantly lowering the barrier to development and operational costs.

 ## (Send us your service name)

 (Send us your service description, how do you use PGroonga and why did you choose PGroonga.)